deepakness/deepakness-main/content/blog/cost-price-value.md

 path: cost-price-value
 date: 2021-03-15
 title: Cost - Price - Value
-description: Cost of a Product is NOT Price of the Product.
+description: The Cost of a Product is NOT the Price of the Product.
 ogimage: ../assets/cost-is-not-price.jpg
 ---